In C#.net, all data types are mainly classified into two categories.

 Figure – 6 – Reference Type

-What happens when we assign one reference type to another ?
+What happens when we assign one reference type to another reference type in C#?

-If we assign a reference type variable to another reference type variable then the reference is copied, that means the memory address will be copied and both variables will point to same memory location.
-So any value change to any of the variable would affects to the other.
+If we assign a reference type variable to another reference type then the reference is copied, that means the memory address will be copied and both variables will point to same memory location.

 Reference Type